tale-toul/ocp-aws/README.md

 #### DNS Route 53

-Two DNS zones are created to resolve the names of components in the cluster: one external to be accessable from the Internet, and one internal to be only accessable from inside the cluster.
-Both zones are created under **rhce.support** domain.
+Two DNS zones are created to resolve the names of components in the cluster: one external to be accessible from the Internet, and one internal to be only accessible from inside the cluster.
+Both zones are created under **rhce.support** by default, but another domain can be selecte assigning a value to the variable **dns_domain_ID**, this variable expects a zone ID not a name.

 A few records have been created so far.